joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_the_passions/of_delight_considered_in_itself/prologue.md

 (6) Of sensible delights compared with one another;
 (7) Whether any delight is non-natural?
 (8) Whether one delight can be contrary to another?

-* Whether Delight Is A Passion?
-* Whether Delight Is In Time?
-* Whether Delight Differs From Joy?
-* Whether Delight Is In The Intellectual Appetite?
-* Whether Bodily And Sensible Pleasures Are Greater Than Spiritual And Intellectual Pleasures?
-* Whether The Pleasures Of Touch Are Greater Than The Pleasures Afforded By The Other Senses?
-* Whether Any Pleasure Is Not Natural?
-* Whether One Pleasure Can Be Contrary To Another?